08 Jun ARE YOU A SMALL BUSINESS TRYING TO COMPETE WITH LARGER BRANDS? IF SO, READ THIS…

 The Myth: Search engines discriminate against small brands

-Google’s search engine algorithm doesn’t care that Dunnes is nearly a €500 million company when it returns results.
+Google’s search engine algorithm doesn’t care that Dunnes Stores is nearly a €500 million company when it returns results.

 It also doesn’t give weight to the fact that Microsoft has the third-highest market cap of any company in existence.
 It doesn’t need to!